awsdocs/aws-dms-step-by-step/doc_source/chap-manageddatabases.oracle2rds.load.md

 Oracle Export/Import is a native database migration tool set that is provided as part of the database installation\.
 Oracle replaced Export/Import with Oracle Data Pump, but many DBAs are familiar with Export/Import because of its long history and usage\.

 Export/Import may be suitable for your use case if:
-+ You have a relatively small database size, which is less than 10 GB\.
++ Your database size is less than 10 GB\.
-+ You need to migrate your database metadata, as well as table data\.
++ You plan to migrate your database metadata, as well as table data\.
 + You have a relatively large number of tables to migrate\.

 Export/Import may not be suitable for your use case if:
-+ You have a relatively large database, which is more than 10 GB\.
++ Your database size is greater than 10 GB\.
 + You have LOBs or other binary data values\.

 One limitation of Export/Import is that it performs a serial migration\.
 If you have a large data volume and/or large objects like LOB or CLOB values, then using Export/Import may be slower than the other options\.